Business licences and permits

 • umbrellas, barriers, heaters and other articles used in connections with the outdoor consumption of food and drink.

 The granting of a pavement licence only permits the placing of furniture on the highway.
-Other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.
+Other regulatory frameworks still apply such as the need for alcohol licences and the need to comply with registration requirements for food businesses.

 Fees and charges

-On submitting an application for a licence you will be asked to provide the following:
+When submitting an application for a licence you will be asked to provide the following:

 • public liability insurance certificate